0xWise64/SSRF_Listener/README.md

 ## Examples

-- You can call your "SSRF_Listener" at any endpoint and it will log requests, as well as any HTTP request method.
+- You can call your `SSRF_Listener` server from any endpoint and it will log requests, as well as any HTTP request method.

 - If the target is vulnerable with SSRF, you will see the following response with the received request logged in the `req-time.log` file.